cardillan/mindcode/doc/syntax/SCHEMACODE.markdown

 ## Processor configuration

 Processor configuration is the most complex one.
-It can specify both the code embedded to the processor and links to blocks in the schematics (and even outside the schematics) to the processor.
+It can specify both the code embedded to the processor and links to blocks in the schematic (and even outside the schematic) to the processor.
 The configuration is specified using the `processor` syntax:

 ```